• Q&A QUIZZES

 It is in Western-Central Europe, bordered by Switzerland to its west and by Austria to its east.
 Uzbekistan in Central Asia (if the Caspian Sea is considered as a lake) is the only other 'double-landlocked' country in the world.

-They may not have stood on top of Everest but as of 2012, what distinction do the oceanographers Jacques Piccard and Don Walsh and a certain Hollywood mogul hold in the field of exploration?
+263. They may not have stood on top of Everest but as of 2012, what distinction do the oceanographers Jacques Piccard and Don Walsh and the Hollywood mogul James Cameron hold in the field of exploration?

-only people to have reached the Challenger Deep, the deepest surveyed point in the oceans (the Hollywood mogul is James Cameroon who did it in 2012)
+Only people to have reached the Challenger Deep, the deepest surveyed point in the oceans.

 Kazakhstan